barionleg/ANTs_wiki/Anatomy-of-an-antsRegistration-call.md

         -x $brainlesionmask
 |
 > Note, antsRegistration can accept masks on the target, moving, or both images.
-Sometimes you may need to mask both the moving moving and the target.
+Sometimes you may need to mask both sides with separate masks.
 In that case you can use something like this:
 # -x [$fixed_mask,$moving_mask]